hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/lectures_and_discourses/1281_the_women_of_india.md

 India began.

-When the Mohammedan empire was being established in northern India, the Queen of Chitore \[Râni Padmini\] was famed for her beauty.
+When the Mohammedan empire was being established in northern India, the Queen of Chitore \[Rāni Padmini\] was famed for her beauty.
 And the report of her beauty reached the sultan, and he wrote a letter for the queen to be sent to his harem.
 The result was a terrible war between the King of Chitore and the sultan.
 The Mohammedans invaded Chitore.
 And